 For best results, use liberally, and you will receive a gleaming shine every single time.
 This is one of the better shampoos available and we are sure you will not be disappointed

-- Will leave a film if you don’t wash it off properly.
+- Cons: May leave a film if you don’t wash it off properly.

 Gold Class from Meguiar is a high-quality soap and conditioner and has been designed to clean and condition your vehicles paintwork at the same.
 Tough grime, contaminants, and dirt will be foamed away, without reducing the integrity of the wax protection.
 The added conditioners will leave a fantastic shine and will bolster the colors of your paint.